-Learn everything about Chateau Giscours Margaux Third Growth, Bordeaux producer profile, with wine tasting notes and wine with food pairing tips.
+Learn everything about Chateau Giscours Margaux Third Growth with wine tasting notes and wine with food pairing tips.
 Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Giscours History, Overview

 Chateau Giscours was first written about in 1330.
 At the time, it was listed on historical records as a fortified property.
 The first reference to Giscours for making Bordeaux wine dates back to 1552.
 Skipping ahead to slightly more modern times, before the start of the French Revolution, Chateau Giscours belonged to the Saint-Simon family.

 It was confiscated during the revolution and was resold in 1793 to two Americans from Boston, John Gray and Jonathan Davis.
 After that, a myriad of owners took over ownership and management of Chateau Giscours until it was bought in 1845 by Count de Pescatore.
 Two years later, he hired a new manager for their Bordeaux property, Pierre Skawinski.

 Interestingly, de Pescatore got lucky with Skawinski who later became one of the most respected agriculturalists of the time in Margaux as well as in Bordeaux.
 Some of Skawinski contributions include the invention of a type of plow in 1860 which still bears his name.